coco-team/cocoSim-deprecated/README.md

 + Type ```cocoSim help```

 ```
-	cocoSim(MODEL_PATH, [CONSTANTS_FILES], [TIME_STEP], [TRACE], [EXPORT_MODEL])
+	cocoSim [OPTIONS] MODEL_PATH

 	MODEL_PATH: a string containing the path to the model (e.g. '../../mymodel.mdl')

+        OPTIONS:

          	CONSTANTS_FILES: an optional list of strings containing the path to some files (.m or .mat) containing the simulation constant	(e.g. {'../../constants1.m','../../constants2.mat},	default: {})

 	        TIME_STEP: an optional numeric value for the simulation time step (e.g. 0.1, default: 0.1)

 	        TRACE: a optional boolean value stating if we need to print the traceability informations (e.g. true, default: false)

 	        EXPORT_MODEL: an optional boolean value stating if the simplified data flow model should be exported (e.g. true, default: false)
 ```

 + The output Lustre files are generated in a new folder named `src_[name of the input model]` in the folder containing the input model.

-#### CoCoSim Supported Simulink Blocks ####
+## CoCoSim Supported Simulink Blocks ##

 We only support a sub-set of the blocks provided by the Simulink(c) toolset.
 We provide here a list of the supported blocks and the limitations